isomerpages/pa-queenstown/_our-community-and-people/Our Community Matters/Our Seniors.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Opening of Health District Satellite Office" src="/images/Seniors/photo_2025_05_21_10_43_54.jpg">
 </div>
-<p>In March 2025, we launched the Happy Village at Stirling, where a dedicated
+<p>In March 2025, we launched the Happy Village at Mei Ling, where a dedicated
 Blended Care team supports the wellbeing of our seniors - physically, emotionally, and socially.</p>
 <div class="isomer-image-wrapper">